Mortgage Insurance FAQ

 Are MI premiums tax-deductible?

 Borrower-paid MI premiums may be tax deductible.
 We are not legally able to provide Tax advise.
 You should contact your tax adviser.
-You can also check the
+You can also check the IRS website for assistance.

 The Better Tax Deductible Alternative to a Loan with Mortgage Insurance